✨ Get to know Boldin’s AI Planner Assistant

 According to research from Charles Schwab, more than half of young adults (53%) believe their parents will leave them an inheritance, versus the average 21% of people who actually received an inheritance of any kind between 1989 and 2007.

 If you are banking on an inheritance to help you with retirement, you might want to have a frank conversation with your mom, dad, aunt, or uncle.
-Medical costs have risen tremendously and it is easy to find stories of families who have used up every last dime because they live longer than expected or they need to go into assisted living which can be tremendously expensive.
+Medical costs have risen tremendously and it is easy to find stories of families who have used up every last dime because they live longer than expected or they need to go into assisted living which can be tremendously expensive and will quickly drain savings.

 Debt can be a problem for retirement.
 It is best to split from the masses and try hard to pay it off before you stop working.

 According to the Employee Benefit Research Institute (EBRI), 77% of families headed by people ages 55-64 and over have debt.
 And, the average amount of debt is $108,011.
-Worse, these percentages have gone up since the end of the pandemic.
+Worse, these numbers have gone up in recent years.

 In retirement, your income is normally reduced to a fixed level, derived from Social Security, pensions, and other retirement savings that have been amassed over the years.
 A fixed income means that you will not have more money tomorrow to pay off the debt than you do today.
 You will simply be paying more interest — wasting money every month you carry the debt.